gekberlin/MMM-PublicTransportHafas/README.md

 ![Example: Multiple instances in Berlin, showing the last update time](img/UpdateTimeDisplayed.png)<br>_Several instances in Berlin, showing the last update time_

-## Installing
+## Installation

-Just clone the module into your MagicMirror modules folder and execute `npm install --omit=dev` in the module’s directory:
+Just clone the module into your modules folder of your MagicMirror² and execute `npm install --omit=dev` in the module’s directory:

 ```bash
 git clone https://github.com/KristjanESPERANTO/MMM-PublicTransportHafas